openPMD/openPMD-standard/STANDARD.md

 Hierarchy of the Data File
 --------------------------

+For simplicity, we call the storage concept of a specific data format that implements the openPMD hierarchy "files", even if they are implemented in-memory or by other means.

-The used hierarchical data file format must provide the capability to
+The used hierarchical data format must provide the capability to

   - create groups and sub-groups (in-file directories)
   - create multi-dimensional, homogeneous array-based data structures